-While they are designed to protect against downside risk, these are often complex investments and returns are not guaranteed, since the protection measures are only as good as the financial security of the companies providing them, unless they are covered by the Financial Services Compensation Scheme, which most are not.
+While they are designed to protect against downside risk, these are often complex investments and returns are not guaranteed, since the protection measures are only as good as the financial security of the companies providing them.

-As with SCAPRs, great care is needed when assessing if a structured product is suitable to a specific investor's needs or capacity for risk.
+As with SCAPRs, care is needed when assessing if a structured product is suitable to a specific investor's needs or capacity for risk.